 If you would like additional information about Mason policies related to speech and expression, you can visit gmu.edu/1stAmendment.
-If you believe your freedom of speech or expression has been disrupted, you may report an incident of disruption of constitutionally protected speech by selecting the "Submit a Report" button on the left side of that web page.
+If you believe your freedom of speech or expression has been disrupted, you may report an incident of disruption of constitutionally protected speech by selecting the "Submit a Report" button on that web page.
 You can also visit campusclimate.gmu.edu for more information about speech, expression, and other campus climate topics at Mason.